test-spec-tech/bci-notes/ideas.md

 ### 5.1 Rationale

-This experiment addresses the remaining technical gaps by demonstrating that artificial memory formation can extend beyond simple associations to structured semantic knowledge, using more complex multi-region stimulation techniques with real-time closed-loop verification.
+This experiment addresses the remaining technical gaps by demonstrating that artificial memory formation can extend beyond simple associations to structured semantic knowledge, using multi-region stimulation techniques with real-time closed-loop verification.
 Where Experiment 2 writes a hippocampal index code for an associative pair, Experiment 3 simultaneously writes the hippocampal index and the temporal cortex semantic content representation, creating a memory with richer representational structure.
 Where Experiment 2 verifies via post-hoc decoding, Experiment 3 implements read-during-write closed-loop verification — decoding the evoked pattern in real time and adjusting stimulation within-cycle.
 And where Experiment 2 tests only recall accuracy, Experiment 3 tests semantic network integration — whether the written fact produces priming effects on related concepts, demonstrating that it has been incorporated into the participant's existing knowledge structure.

 ### 5.2 Hypothesis